robwruck/pulumi-examples/ec2-single/README.md

 The instance will be associated with an IAM role that grants permission to perform an `aws s3 ls`.

-Syslog messages will be sent to
+Syslog messages will be sent to a CloudWatch log group.

 ## Deployment